Symmetries and topological operators, on average: Conclusions

 It would be also interesting to generalize our findings to quantum disorder, namely to Lorentzian theories where the random coupling depends only on space.
 The natural extension of our analysis beyond 0-form symmetries does not seem straightforward.
 Higher-form symmetries can be broken only by non-local deformations, which should be also taken random.
 It is possibly easier to consider a set-up in $d=2$ where non-invertible symmetries can be obtained by 0-form symmetries only, and see if and in what sense we can have a non-invertible symmetry re-emerging after average.

 An important remark about the ensemble average case is that, in comparing our findings with the existing literature on the factorization problem in AdS/CFT, one should keep in mind that we only considered averaging over couplings.
 There are other setups, like averaging over OPE coefficients \cite{Belin:2020hea,Chandra:2022bqq} or over different modular invariants \cite{Benini:2022hzx}, where global symmetries could behave differently from our findings.
-In particular \cite{Benini:2022hzx} discusses the gauging of a 1-form global symmetry in certain gravitational toy models, but this is not in contrast with our result about the impossibility of gauging average 0-form symmetries.
+In particular \cite{Benini:2022hzx} discusses the gauging of a 1-form global symmetry in certain $3d$ gravitational toy models, which are outside our set-up.
+Indeed the putative boundary dual of these toy models cannot be described as a random deformation of a pure theory, rather the partition function is an average of characters of a current algebra \cite{Benini:2022hzx} which, taken singularly, do not define a physical theory.
 It is a very interesting problem for the future to discuss the status of global symmetries in these other contexts, possibly finding a unified picture.